-Independent education abroad programs are those in which students are not enrolled at Ohio State, but rather participate through another university — either the university offering the program or the accredited institution facilitating it.
+Independent education abroad programs are those in which students are not enrolled at Ohio State, but rather participate through another university—either the university offering the program or the accredited institution facilitating it.
 Before you choose to study abroad independently, consider all Ohio State approved study abroad programs.
-Ohio State offers a wide variety of education abroad options.
-Be sure to explore current offerings at Ohio State before making a decision.

 Learn the differences between studying abroad through Ohio State and studying abroad independently.
 Participation on an independent education abroad experience is very different from studying abroad with Ohio State.
 You will not be registered at Ohio State during the term(s) in which you are abroad, but will instead take a “leave of absence.”
 This means you will not pay Ohio State tuition, will have limited or no access to Ohio State financial aid and may receive transfer (K) credit on your Ohio State transcript.